-When it comes to learning about Almuñécar, this A-Z guide should help you out.
+When it comes to learning about Almuñécar Spain, this A-Z guide should help you out.
 We are just having a little fun, while sharing more about the Costa Tropical area.
 Come along with us and enjoy Almuñécar!

 B – Beaches

 Did you know there are over 19km of beaches in Almuñécar?
 We have them all listed here for you, with photos of some of the sand.
 This is one of the all time favorites for everyone to enjoy Almuñécar.